Updated on October 1, 2022

 - Original PSA/LCR issued Birth Certificate printed on security paper (if I.D. card has no date of birth); c.
 Application Receipt with CSC Official Receipt (if available);d.
 Black Ball Pen/s; and

-- Water, or preferred beverage (except alcoholic beverage) placed in a clear/transparent container, and/or candies, biscuits, or fruits, which shall be subject to inspection by the Room Examiner/Proctor.
+- Water, or preferred beverage (except alcoholic beverage) placed in a clear/transparent container, and/or candies, biscuits, or fruits, shall be subject to inspection by the Room Examiner/Proctor.

 SCOPE OF EXAMINATION AND OTHER INFORMATION